1990 NBL Finals

 The 1990 NBL Finals was the championship series of the 1990 season of Australia's National Basketball League (NBL) and the conclusion of the season's playoffs.
 The Perth Wildcats defeated the Brisbane Bullets in three games (2-1) for their first NBL championship.

 Format

 The 1990 National Basketball League Finals started on 26 September and concluded on 28 October.
-The playoffs consisted of two best of three Elimination finals, two best of three Semi-finals and the best of three game Grand Final series.
-As the two top teams at the end of the regular season, the North Melbourne Giants and Eastside Spectres both qualified for home court advantage during the Semi-finals.
+The playoffs consisted of two best of three Elimination Finals, two best of three Semifinals and the best of three game Grand Final series.
+As the two top teams at the end of the regular season, the North Melbourne Giants and Eastside Spectres both qualified for home court advantage during the Semifinals.